 - A financial advisor can offer great insights into how taxes can affect your current and future financial situations.
 Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
+SmartAsset’s free tool matches you with financial advisors who serve your area.
+You can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.

 - One of the best ways to plan ahead for your taxes is to figure out exactly how much you’ll use per paycheck.
 This can be a difficult thing to do, though.
 Step in the SmartAsset income tax calculator.
 To use the tool. you just need to input your annual household income, your location and your IRS filing status.
 You can even customize the calculations further by adding in your 401(k) and IRA contributions, itemized deductions and personal exemptions.

 Photo credit: ©iStock.com/McKevin, ©iStock.com/Olivier Le Moal, ©iStock.com/Michael King